The Top 5 Takeaways from Our Masterclass in Metal 3D Printing

 2. Best practices for orientation and support generation

-Similarly to support generation, positioning parts for the printing process can be complex but, when done correctly, saves time and money.
-Discovering which positioning is optimal according to machine parameters, and consequently having a successful build, is an important step in the Metal 3D Printing process.
+Similarly to support generation, positioning parts for the printing process can be complex but, when done correctly, save time and money.
+Discovering which positioning is optimal according to machine parameters, and consequently having a successful build, is an important step in the metal 3D printing process.

 3. Insights into powder characterization and recyclability